 Constant population food source: Under this condition, the amount of population food source Fpop stays constant across the simulation.

 Pulsing population food source: In this scenario, 300 units of food are provided to the population at a constant time interval tstock.
-If there are any food source right before the regeneration point, they are discarded.
+If there are any food sources right before the regeneration point, they are discarded.

 Recognition Process

 Every time an individual attempts to enter a colony, a recognition procedure takes place to determine if the individual is a nestmate or intruder.
 A worker from the resident colony intercepts the intruder and calculates the chemical distance between the intruder’s chemical profile and the resident colony chemical profile.
-This chemical distance can be calculated in three ways in out model:
+This chemical distance can be calculated in three ways deriving from the Bray-Curtis distance in our model:

 Overall similarity (Gestalt): The chemical distance is calculated as the Bray-Curtis distance between the profile of the intruder i and resident colony r, given by BCr,iG=1-2k=1Ncuesck,r,ck,i k=1Ncues(ck,r+ck,i)